Phavanee/phavanee/README.md

-- 👋 hi, I’m @phavanee
+- 👋 Hi, I’m @phavanee
-- 👀 i'm interested in data science
+- 👀 I'm interested in data science
-- 🎓 first year student in university of technology, malaysia
+- 🎓 First year student in University of Technology, Malaysia
-- 🌱 i'm currently learning C++
+- 🌱 I'm currently learning C++
-- 💞️ looking to learn from all the wonderful people here on github
+- 💞️ Looking to learn from all the wonderful people here on github
-- 📫 reach me at @weekxndhoe (X)
+- 📫 Reach me at @weekxndhoe (X)

 <!---
 phavanee/phavanee is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.